 A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
-A child of compulsory school age or a young person has a learning difficulty or disability if they:
+A child of compulsory school age or a young person has a learning Belton C of E Primary School - SEND Policy - 2024-2025 difficulty or disabilityif they:

-- Have significantly greater difficulty in learning than the majority of children of the same age: or - Have disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.
+- > Have significantly greater difficulty in learning than the majority of children of the same age: or - > Have disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

-A child under compulsory school age has special educational needs if they fall within the definition above or would do so if special educational provision was not made for them.
+A child under compulsory school age has special educational needs if theyfall within the definition above or would do so if special educational provisionwas not made for them.

-Special educational provision is educational or training provision that is additional to, or different from, that made generally for other children or young people of the same age by mainstream schools.
+Special educational provision is educational or training provision that is additional to, or different from, that made generally for other children oryoung people of the same age by mainstream schools.